nanaminh/PDM-project/README.md

 $ python3 base_rrt_test.py
 ```
 WARNING:
-In order to make the teast easier, the gym step function`base_rrt_test.py`is commented, and there will be BUG after the simulation terminated, because of the usage of logger.save().
+In order to make the test easier, the gym step function`base_rrt_test.py`is commented, and there will be BUG after the simulation terminated, because of the usage of logger.save().
 It will be debuged after generating feasible trajectory.